Jesuit High School (New Orleans)

-The Jesuit approach to education is based on nearly five hundred years of tradition beginning with St. Ignatius Loyola, who founded the Society of Jesus (“the Jesuits”) in 1540.
-It begins with a focus on students and their potential, a principle the Jesuits call cura personalis.
-The school encourages personal excellence in all aspects of life—intellectual, emotional, moral, and physical.
-This principle is often called magis, meaning "more" or "greater," referring to the rigor of intellectual exchange and the varied challenges the school poses to its students through its curriculum.

 History

-Founding and Early History
+Founding and early history

 The College of the Immaculate Conception was founded in 1847 and opened in 1849.
-It was both a secondary school and college, and both were located in the Faubourg Ste.
-Marie of New Orleans (now the New Orleans Central Business District), a block upriver from the French Quarter, at the corner of Baronne and Common Streets.
+It was both a secondary school and college and both were located in the Faubourg Ste.
+Marie neighborhood of New Orleans (now the New Orleans Central Business District), a block upriver from the French Quarter, at the corner of Baronne and Common Streets.
 The delayed start of the school's first year came as a result of the spread of Yellow Fever, and the school's founder, Jean Baptiste Maisonabe, S.J., himself fell victim to the disease.
 Maisonabe was succeeded by John Cambiaso, S.J., who largely responsible for the design of the Church of the Immaculate Conception.

 The Church of the Immaculate Conception remains on the original campus and plays an active role in the Jesuit High School community today.

-The Move to Carrollton & Banks
+Move to Carrollton & Banks

 In 1911, the high school and college divisions were split, and the college division relocated to St. Charles Avenue, eventually becoming Loyola University New Orleans.
 The high school remained on Baronne Street until 1926, when it was moved to its current location at 4133 Banks Street in Mid-City.

 Since 1926, several additions have been made to the campus.
 In 1953 a wing was added along Palmyra Street; the addition included an auditorium, the Chapel of the North American Martyrs, a cafeteria, a library, several classrooms, and a band room.
 A recreation center and gym was constructed on Banks Street across from the school in 1957 and provided facilities for the athletic teams and the physical education program.

 A resource center, featuring the school's library, additional classrooms, and science facilities was built in 1974.
 The area was upgraded again in 2001, when the Student Commons was constructed under the resource center with further renovations to the school following after Hurricane Katrina.

 In 2012, John Ryan Stadium, a baseball and multi-purpose sports stadium, was constructed at 100 Blue Jay Way in Metairie, LA, marking the school's expansion into Jefferson Parish.